visit-dav/visit/docs/SphynxDocs/Quantitative/DataLevelComparisonsWizard.rst

 -----------------------------
 The data-level comparisons wizard facilitates creation of expressions that can be used when comparing fields on different meshes and/or in different databases.
+Such expressions are also known as
+:ref:`Cross-Mesh Field Evaluation (CMFE) <Comparison_Expressions>`
-Such expressions are also known as Cross-Mesh Field Evaluation (CMFE) Expressions because they effectively take a field defined on one mesh and *evaluate* it (e.g. map it) onto a new mesh.
-The data-level comparisons wizard is a very helpful alternative to entering CMFE expressions directly into the Expression system manually.
+expressions because they effectively take a field defined on one mesh and *evaluate* it (e.g. map it) onto a new mesh.
+The data-level comparisons wizard is a very helpful alternative to entering CMFE expressions directly into the expression system manually.

 These expressions involve the concepts of a *donor variable* and a *target mesh*.
 The donor variable is the variable to be mapped onto a new